 Facebook Pay is arriving on other online shopping platforms, starting with the e-commerce platform Shopify, which will help businesses ensure a seamless checkout experience for their customers on their own websites.

-Currently, the Facebook Pay system is available for users on its main platform, as well as on WhatsApp and Instagram.
+Currently, the Facebook Pay system is available for users on its main platform and on WhatsApp and Instagram.

 “Starting this August, businesses in the US who use participating platforms will have the ability to enable Facebook Pay as a payment option directly on their websites, giving their customers the ability to speed through checkout without having to re-enter their payment information,” the company said in a statement on Thursday.